Buddhadeb Bhattacharjee: Initial career (1966–1971)

 Bhattacharjee joined the CPI(M) as a primary member in 1966.
-Besides taking active part in the food movement, he also supported Vietnam's cause in 1968.
+Besides taking active part in the food movement, he also supported cause of Vietnam in 1968.
 In 1968, he was elected as the state secretary of the Democratic Youth Federation, the youth wing of the CPI(M), that was later merged into the Democratic Youth Federation of India.
 He served in the position till 1981, when he was succeeded by Boren Basu.
 He was mentored by Promode Dasgupta.

 Recognition, election as MLA and ministership (1972–2000)

 Bhattacharjee was elected to the state committee of CPI(M) in 1972 and was inducted in the state secretariat in 1982.

 From 1977 to 1982, he was elected as the MLA of Kashipur-Belgachia.
 Bhattacharjee served as the Minister of Information and Public Relations in the West Bengal Cabinet between 1977 and 1982.

 In 1982, he lost the assembly elections from Cossipur constituency in 1982 by a slender margin.
 He was made a permanent invitee to the central committee of CPI(M) in 1984 and was made a member in 1985.

 Later, in 1987, he became the MLA of Jadavpur and continued to represent the constituency till 2011.
 He was re-inducted in the cabinet in 1987 as the Minister of Information and Cultural Affairs.
 He also held departments of Urban Development and Municipal Affairs.

 He was included in the cabinet in 1991 as a minister, with the portfolios of Information and Cultural Affairs and Urban Development and Municipal Affairs.
 However, he abruptly resigned from his position in September 1993, following differences with then Chief Minister of West Bengal, Jyoti Basu, regarding the functioning of the administration and the alleged issue of corruption.
 Notably, he remarked that Basu's cabinet was a "council of thieves".
 He returned to the cabinet a few months later.

 Following the 1996 West Bengal election, Bhattacharjee was handed the responsibility of the home and police department, owing to the declining health of the elderly Chief Minister Basu.
 In 1999, he was made the Deputy Chief minister of West Bengal.